 Two practices which we teach are the mindfulness of breathing and the metta bhavana (or cultivation of loving kindness).
-The mindfulness of breathing is an ancient practice, and was taught by the Buddha (and legend has it, it was practiced by him on the night he was enlightened).
+The mindfulness of breathing is an ancient practice, and was taught by the Buddha (and legend has it, he practiced it the night he was enlightened).
 It basically focuses upon the breath coming in and out of the body.
 The metta bhavana teaches us to develop the kindness to wish all living beings well, through sending loving kindness or compassion to ourselves, our friend, someone we know less well, our enemy, and then extending that compassion all that lives.
 So meditation is an important part of Buddhist teachings.